simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 [`incomestatement`](#incomestatement).
 When you need more control, then use `balance`.

+### balance features

-Here's a quick overview of `balance` features
+Here's a quick overview of the `balance` command's features, followed by more detailed descriptions and examples.
-(many of these work with the higher-level commands as well), followed by more detailed descriptions and examples.
+Many of these work with the higher-level commands as well.
 `balance` can show..

 - accounts as a [list (`-l`) or a tree (`-t`)](#list-or-tree-mode)